Cr4zySh4rk/AquaAI/README.md

 ### [3] Run the setup script with sudo
 This will take a while to finish, so go grab a cup of coffee :)
 The Pi will reboot after this and hopefull everything should be setup!
+It will host it's own access point with the default ssid: AquaAI and password: aquaai1234
 ``` bash
 cd Scripts
 sudo ./setup.sh